bwplotka/bingo/README.md

   -moddir string
     	Directory where separate modules for each binary will be maintained.
 Feel free to commit this directory to your VCS to bond binary versions to your project code.
 If the directory does not exist bingo logs and assumes a fresh project. (default ".bingo")
   -n string
     	The -n flag instructs to get binary and name it with given name instead of default, so the last element of package directory.
 Allowed characters [A-z0-9._-].
 If -n is used and no package/binary is specified, bingo get will return error.
-If -n is used with existing binary name, rename will be done.
+If -n is used with existing binary name, copy of this binary will be done.
+Cannot be used with -r
+  -r string
+    	The -r flag instructs to get existing binary and rename it with given name.
+Allowed characters [A-z0-9._-].
+If -r is used and no package/binary is specified or non existing binary name is used, bingo will return error.
+Cannot be used with -n.
   -u	The -u flag instructs get to update modules providing dependencies of packages named on the command line to use newer minor or patch releases when available.
   -upatch
     	The -upatch flag (not -u patch) also instructs get to update dependencies, but changes the default to select patch releases.